alejofernandez/api-designer-repository/README.md

 api-designer-repository
 =======================

-An open-source local/remote repository library for the RAML API-Designer tool written in Node.js
+An open-source local/remote repository library for the [RAML](http://raml.org/) [API-Designer](https://github.com/mulesoft/api-designer) tool written in Node.js

+## Motivation

+Proabably you found RAML standard very nice and useful, but the api-designer project provided by mulesoft does not allow to save files in the local filesystem and you want to version them on github.
+This project allows you to install the api-designer into your system as npm package and save the RAML files in your hard drive.

 ## Install